 Check out our Restaurant Guide to the Italian Riviera for an expanded list of recommendations.

 What to Do

 There are plenty of cultural sites nearby too.
-A beautiful walk up from the harbour along a path known as Salita San Giorgio leads to the impressive San Giorgio church.
-After which you can continue round the headland to Castello Brown, once a strong hold and now a perfect viewpoint to admire the overwhelming beauty of the surroundings.
-Take a bottle of rose in your bag for a romantic sunsets gazing dreamily into the endless expanse of the sky and the ocean.
+A beautiful walk up from the harbor along a path known as Salita San Giorgio leads to the impressive San Giorgio church.
+After which you can continue round the headland to Castello Brown, once a stronghold and now a perfect viewpoint to admire the overwhelming beauty of the surroundings.
+Take a bottle of rose in your bag for a romantic sunset gazing dreamily into the endless expanse of the sky and the ocean.
 Evening in Portofino is perhaps the most magical time of the day, when the air’s warm and buzzing with crickets.
-Join the locals for ice cream at one of the stalls on the piazzetta after dinner before heading to the most trendy of floating bars, La Gritta, which sits on a pontoon covered with cushions and exudes a sophisticated, laid-back vibe.
+Join the locals for ice cream at one of the stalls on the Piazzetta after dinner before heading to the most trendy of floating bars, La Gritta, which sits on a pontoon covered with cushions and exudes a sophisticated, laid-back vibe.

 What to Pack

 Between cultural sights, fabulous beaches and elegant lounges, Portofino is a place where you’ll certainly want to come fashionably prepared, yet also comfortable for the coastal exploration.
 If you’re the chilled-out traveller, much like the Italians, a laid back style would suit you just fine.
 The Oscar De La Renta Blazer adopts a continental style.
 Made from linen with satin trimming, the cut is inspired by menswear for a relaxed summer aesthetic.